 - FA Cup Finals were played at Principality Stadium between 2000-2006

-- Sell-out Ashes Tests in 2009 & 2015 and the ICC Champions Trophy in 2017 were held at the were held at SSE Swalec Stadium
+- Sell-out Ashes Tests in 2009 & 2015 and the ICC Champions Trophy in 2017 were held at the SSE Swalec Stadium

 - The IPC Athletics European Championships were held in Swansea in 2014

-- Extreme Sailing Series has returned to Cardiff for 5 years and in 2018 we will host the prestigious Volvo Ocean Race.
+- Extreme Sailing Series has returned to Cardiff for 6 years and wil return again this year.
+We will host the prestigious Volvo Ocean Race in May/June.

 - 8 games of the England Rugby World Cup 2015 were hosted in Principality Stadium